Pirate-Emperor/Rumbler/README.md

 ## Data Source

-The project uses a mock API or local JSON data for product information.
-You can replace it with your own API or data source to fetch real-time product information and inventory.
+The project uses a mock API or/and local JSON data for product information.

 ## Development